iotJumpway/TASS-AI/README.md

 This repository provides the history of the open source TASS projects, and provides links directly to the relevant projects in our Github repos.

+EACH TUTORIAL PROVIDES FULL INSTRUCTIONS AND SAMPLE CODE **CLICK ON THE IMAGES TO BE TAKEN TO THE RELEVANT TUTORIAL**

 ## Facial Recognition & Identification on Raspberry Pi

 [![Facial Recognition & Identification on Raspberry Pi](https://github.com/TechBubbleTechnologies/IoT-JumpWay-RPI-Examples/raw/master/images/Computer-Vision/Raspberry-Pi-Computer-Vision-Example.png)](https://github.com/TechBubbleTechnologies/IoT-JumpWay-RPI-Examples/tree/master/Computer-Vision/Python)